TAPR/TICC/README.md

 Sub-nanosecond time interval counter built on a shield for the Arduino Mega 2560.

+12 April 2020: New firmware version that adds:

+* Change to 11 decimal place (10 ps) rather than 12 place (1 ps)
+  resolution to better reflect real performance
+* Selectable timestamp rollover
+* Changes to support multi-TICC
+* Other cleanup

 The TICC is a circuit board mated to an Arduino Mega 2560 controller that allows very high resolution time interval measurements -- down to less than 60 picoseconds (trillionths of a second).